NielsEngelhard/League-of-Letters/BACKLOG.md

-- Account page
-- User login and guest login functionality for stats
 - Timer for online games
 - Landing page with explanation
 - Support multiple languages English, French and Deutsch at first